 Why did Facebook rebrand itself to Meta?

-Even before Mark announced the rebranding, he was very vocal about changing how people perceived the company.
+Before Mark announced the rebranding, he was very vocal about changing how people perceived the company.
 He wanted Facebook to be known not just as a social media company but a Metaverse company.

 Facebook has previously spent millions on VR and AR research and has acquired VR companies such as Oculus.
 But now, the company has fully committed itself to building the Metaverse no matter how many years it will take.